Master The ‘So What Test’ – Ask the So What Question

 The So What Question is an essential tool for preparing presentations so that what you say is relevant and engaging for your audience.

 The idea behind the So What Test is simple: as you prepare your presentation, ask yourself “So what?” after every point you make.
 In other words, ask yourself why your audience should care about what you are saying.
-This can help you identify unnecessary or irrelevant information and ensure that your presentation is focused and impactful.
+This can help you identify unnecessary or irrelevant information so that your presentation is focused and high impact.

 There are a few key reasons why the So What Test is so effective for preparing presentations.